Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 How Do I Prequalify For a Credit Card?

-Sometimes credit card issuers will mail preapproval offers directly to your door.
-If you receive one of these offers, you can visit their website and input your special code to formally apply.
-But the easiest way to get preapproved is by filling out the credit card issuer’s online prequalification form.
+Sometimes, credit card issuers send preapproval offers right to your doorstep.
+If you get one of these, you can hop onto their website and enter your special code to officially apply.
+But the simplest way to get preapproved is by completing the credit card issuer’s online prequalification form.

 Credit card issuers may refer to preapproval or prequalification interchangeably.
 The most important thing to consider is whether the issuer will perform a soft or a hard credit check.